 Of course, doing something that the press wants to cover (getting funded, partnering with a major player, etc.) is one way to generate buzz.
 This falls under public relations strategy (covered in-depth in a previous post).

 Rising in Search Engine Rankings

-With recent changes to Google’s algorithms, you can actually be penalized or banned from search results for trying to engineer your rankings, or trying to game the system.
+With recent changes to Google’s algorithms, you can be penalized or banned from search results for trying to engineer your rankings or trying to game the system.
 Google’s goal is to serve up the results that people find the most useful, and they are getting better and better at that every year.
 The best course of search engine optimization is to truly create content that people find useful.
-People will then naturally share, link to, and visit your site on a regular basis.
+People will then naturally share, link to, and visit your site regularly.
 Google can detect these things, as well as about 200 other factors that they use to rank sites in their results.

 Now, assuming that your content is good, there are some things you can do to look more attractive to Google: